Toromyx/karlsruhe-garbage-calendar/README.md

 The value of these parameters must be `true` or `false`.
 By default, no waste types are excluded.

+### CLI

+The application can also be started with the subcommand `cli` to just get and write the calendar to the file `calendar.ics` in the current working directory.

 ## Contributing

 Write a strongly worded letter to the city administration of Karlsruhe to provide this functionality themselves.